- 3 hours

 Are skip-the-line tickets included?

-Unlike the Vatican Museums, St. Peter's Basilica is free, therefore, there is no advance tickets/access available.
+No, St. Peter's Basilica is free, therefore, there is no advance tickets/access available.
 During the tour we usually visit the Treasury Museum, they do not sell advance tickets for it.
 These are €6 per person and you are responsible for purchasing these during the tour.
+If you plan to also visit the Vatican Museums with Context, we recommend the Art Vaticana tour which also includes the basilica and prevents the need to stand in line to enter.

 Does this tour include climbing the dome?